 - Multi-disciplinary research on wild animals to inform management of captive and wild endangered species,

-- Ecosystem management at breeding centers including the promotion of local biodiversity and
+- Ecosystem management at large breeding centers including the promotion of local biodiversity and

 - Using resources for special opportunities in public awareness, conservation education, guest experience and financial sustainability.